Heddo/flow-network/README.md

         <id>glowstone-repo</id>
         <url>https://repo.glowstone.net/content/repositories/releases/</url>
     </repository>

-## Version Control
-We've adopted the [git flow branching model](http://nvie.com/posts/a-successful-git-branching-model/) in our projects.
-The creators of git flow released a [short intro video](http://vimeo.com/16018419) to explain the model.

-The `master` branch is production-ready and contains the latest tagged releases.
-Before a release is made, it is stagged in `release/x` branches before being pushed and tagged in the `master` branch.
-Small patches from `hotfix/x` branches are also pushed to `master`, and will always have a release version.
-The `develop` branch is pre-production, and is where we push `feature/x` branches for testing.

 ## Legal Stuff
 Flow Network is licensed under the [MIT License][License].
 Basically, you can do whatever you want as long as you include the original copyright.
 Please see the `LICENSE.txt` file for details.